Sb87/two-hour-challenge-react/README.md

 # Two Hour Coding Challenge - React

+A React version of the [Angular two hour coding challenge](https://github.com/Sb87/two-hour-challenge-angular) as a demonstration React/Redux.

 ## Challenge

 Build a web app that displays images taken by NASA's Mars rovers, Opportunity and Curiosity.